Kometa-Team/Kometa/docs/defaults/movie/writer.md

 # Writer Collections

-The `writer` Default Metadata File is used to dynamically create collections based on the most popular writers in your library.
+The `writer` Default Collection File is used to dynamically create collections based on the most popular writers in your library.

 ## Requirements & Recommendations